Judge orders White House to temporarily restore CNN reporter's press pass

 A federal judge on Friday ordered the Trump administration to immediately return, on a temporary basis, the press pass of CNN reporter Jim Acosta, who was barred from the White House last week after a contentious encounter with President Donald Trump at a news conference.

-Judge Timothy Kelly, who was appointed by Trump a year ago to federal district court in Washington, said the White House must give the credential back temporarily to give Acosta a chance to persuade the administration that he should be allowed to keep it.
+Judge Timothy Kelly, who was appointed by Trump a year ago to federal district court in Washington, said the White House must give the credential back temporarily to give Acosta, CNN's chief White House correspondent, a chance to persuade the administration that he should be allowed to keep it.

-The White House suspended Acosta's press credential shortly after the Nov.
+The White House suspended Acosta's "hard pass," which gives reporters access to the White House complex, shortly after the Nov.
 7 news conference.
 Press secretary Sarah Sanders said she acted because Acosta had refused to surrender the microphone that reporters use to ask questions.
 Her statement accused him of "placing his hands" on a White House intern who tried to take the microphone back.
 Acosta's conduct, she said, was "absolutely unacceptable."

+Trump addressed the ruling during a bill signing on Friday, saying that the administration was “writing up rules” regarding journalist conduct.

+"We have to practice decorum,” Trump said.
+“We’re setting up a certain standard, which is what the court is requesting.”

 Judge sides with CNN, White House must restore Acosta press passNov.
 16, 201801:22